bridgecrew-perf6/DEPLOYMENT_CONTAINER/README.md

 ```

-- Before running opening this folder please make sure that you have docker running on your system.
+- Before opening this folder please make sure that you have docker running on your system.
 - Once docker is there and running open the folder in VS code.
 - The moment you open this folder one extension of development remote container will automatically be given to install.
 - Make sure you install and then click to rebuild the container.